igor-liferenko/mmix-git/README.md

 * Advanced build script `mmix.spec` for rpm and deb packaging
 * Modified `Makefile` for target optimization
 * Use C99/C++ types `bool`, `uint8_t` and `uint32_t`
-* Extract shared object `libmmix.so` for general use

 ## Postscript